junxit/us-congress-bills-115/metadata.md

 - 2017-03-27 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S2003)
 - 2017-03-27 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S2003)
 - 2017-03-27 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S2003)
+- 2017-03-28 — Message on Senate action sent to the House.
+- 2017-03-28 — Received in the House.
+- 2017-03-28 — Referred to the House Committee on House Administration.